How to Wash Raw Wool and Fiber correctly (without felting it!)

 Surprisingly, I have found it easier to get greasy sheep wool cleaner because most of the dirt is removed with the grease.

-What does that mean … without felting it?
-Have you ever accidentally put your favorite wool sweater in the washing machine and it came out half the size?
+Have you ever accidentally put your favorite wool sweater in the washing machine and it came out about half of the original size?

-There you go, that is felting.
 Basically, there are two things that cause wool to felt:

 1. Agitation (moving wet fiber around)